 - Updated immunization records must be submitted when new immunizations are given.
-Please see the "Parent's Guide to Immunization Requirements" Appendix A. - The CDC will refuse entry and continued enrollment of unvaccinated children. - Hearing and Vision Screening-The Special Senses and Communications Disorders Act, Texas Health and Safety Code, requires that all four and five year olds enrolled in a licensed day care center and group daycare home in Texas must be screened or have a professional examination for possible vision and/or hearing problems.
+Please see the "Parent's Guide to Immunization Requirements" Appendix A. - The CDC will refuse entry and continued enrollment of unvaccinated children. - Children who do not have immunizations that meet the State requirements must have documentation of a plan of action to "catch up" within the next year. - Parents of children who do not have all current immunization must follow the submitted plan of action to obtain all required immunizations to continue CDC enrollment. - Hearing and Vision Screening-The Special Senses and Communications Disorders Act, Texas Health and Safety Code, requires that all four and five year olds enrolled in a licensed day care center and group daycare home in Texas must be screened or have a professional examination for possible vision and/or hearing problems.